ess-dmsc/just-bin-it/README.md

 For demo/testing purposes this could be Kafka running on localhost with generate_event_data.py running (see Generating fake event data below).

+For a quickstart guide to installing Kafka locally, see https://kafka.apache.org/quickstart.

 Start the histogrammer from the command-line:
 ```
 python bin/just-bin-it.py --brokers localhost:9092 --config-topic hist_commands